A bachelor degree with a 2:1 (hons) in a non-law subject.

-LLB Law (graduate programme) provides you with the opportunity to learn about the law, both in the traditional sense of 'thinking like a lawyer' and in the broader sense of law as a social institution.
+LLB Law (graduate programme) is for anyone wishing to pursue a career in law and already holds an undergraduate degree in a non-law subject.
+It provides you with the opportunity to learn about the law, both in the traditional sense of 'thinking like a lawyer' and in the broader sense of law as a social institution.

 This programme is for people who already hold a first degree.
 The pace of the course takes this previous academic experience into consideration.

 Unlike the postgraduate LLM Law programme, which focuses more on the development of postgraduate research skills, LLB Law (graduate programme) follows undergraduate level structures of teaching and learning.